Puffin Site

 Puffins

-The Puffin Souvenir Craft Shop is just a short distance from well-known Elliston Puffin Viewing Site and, on a nice, day it makes for a very pleasant walk especially when the whales are along our coast.
+The Puffin Craft Shop is just a short distance from well-known Elliston Puffin Viewing Site and, on a nice, day it makes for a very pleasant walk especially when the whales are along our coast.

 Elliston was once known as Bird Island Cove and with good reason.
 It is home to numerous seabirds and also the Atlantic Puffin.
 In fact, we have one of the closest land views of puffins in North America.
 The puffin is also the official bird of Newfoundland and Labrador since 1992.